ProactiveProgrammers/www.proactiveprogrammers.com/docs/index.md

 confident that your program is good, and adhering to quality control processes that ensure if a mistake has been made &mdash; everybody makes mistakes &mdash;
 it is found and rectified before it causes harm."
-She also writes that an ethical programmer you should be "a decent human being"!
+She also writes that an ethical programmer should be "a decent human being"!

 What should you do to ensure that you write source code and documentation in an ethical fashion?
 How can you become a programmer who is an empathetic member of